PowershellScripts/PowershellScripts.github.io/articles/en/Viva/removeleader.md

 <img src="/articles/images/removeleader2.png">

-Remove the leader role from the user by clicking the trash bin icon.
+Remove the leader role from the user by clicking the trash bin icon:

 <img src="/articles/images/removeleader3.png" >